Policies

 Shipping Policy

 We ship seeds and live trees within Canada only.
 Stickers and other merchandise can be shipped to the United States.
-Bare root plants are shipped in early November for fall orders and late April or May for winter/spring orders when they are still dormant.
+Bare root plants are shipped in late April or May for winter/spring orders when they are still dormant.
+Specific shipping dates largely depend on the weather at our location but we do monitor the snow cover and weather at our shipping destinations and ship accordingly as well.
 Outside of these windows, we only sell potted plants for local pickup or at markets.
 Seed orders are shipped from November through Spring as stock allows, unless combined with a tree order (they'll ship with the trees in this case).

 Unfortunately, we cannot ship to British Columbia at this time due to CFIA regulations.

 Shipping costs are calculated at checkout.
-We mainly use Canada Post/UPS and typically ship parcels on Mondays and Tuesdays to minimize time spent sitting in the postal system.
+We mainly use Canada Post/UPS and typically ship parcels on Mondays and Tuesdays for long distance orders to minimize time spent sitting in the postal system.
 Dormant trees are very resilient in shipping, but if your package is substantially delayed, please contact us and we will try to arrive at a solution.

 Return Policy